 But we don't stop there.
 We also have a cruise packing list pdf.
 What makes ours different?
 You can personalize your cruise packing list to include only what you want to bring on your trip.

-To get your personalized cruise packing list pdf, all your need to do is answer a few questions about your cruise and deselect the items you don’t want to bring.
+To get your personalized cruise packing list pdf, all you need to do is answer a few questions about your cruise and deselect the items you don’t want to bring.
 Then, presto, a customized packing list lands in your inbox.
 Not too shabby.

 One advantage of a cruise vacation is this: once you haul all your necessities into your cabin/suite/stateroom, you don’t need to schlep them around everywhere you go.